A wise man once wrote that “what we call online learning, or eLearning, is not a single thing, but many”.

 Upcoming ILT sessions are shown on each learner’s TalentLMS dashboard ahead of time (so that they can find courses that look interesting and register to them).
 This happens for both classroom-based courses and webinars, with the latter also allowing the learners to attend them online by clicking the “Join Webinar” link when their time arrives.

-A few minor details aside, there’s not much more to TalentLMS’ support for blended learning.
-And yet, those few constructs are powerful enough to cover all the common hybrid learning scenarios, and simple enough that you can get going with ILT in mere minutes.
+This is pretty much to TalentLMS’ support for blended learning.
+These constructs are powerful enough to cover all the common hybrid learning scenarios, and simple enough that you can get going with ILT in mere minutes.

 In today’s post, the second in our “many faces of eLearning” series, we had a look at Instructor-led training and TalentLMS’ support for it.
 ILT, while not necessary in most cases, is nevertheless a very useful tool to have at your disposal when your training material calls for it.